netboz/bbsvx/README.md

 * Have permanent ontologies.
 * Have permanently running agents ( agents being ontologies )
-* Keep concistency of ontoogies in a distributed environements as agents are interacting with them
+* Keep concistency of ontologies in a distributed environements as agents are interacting with them
 * Benefit from blockchain inherent characteristics : Enhanced security, transparency, tracability etc ...

 This blockchain is supported by a P2P overlay network formed by nodes following [SPRAY protocol](https://hal.science/hal-01203363) protocol.
 This permits to bring up a network where each peer only have a partial view of the whole network, named neighnours.
 Each node exchange a part of its neighbours with one of them.